SwapMarket/usdt/README.md

 # Liquid BTC/USDt Swaps

 A proof-of-concept implementation of "Exchange in a Browser".
 You trade against an open source code hosted at GitHub Pages.
-No third party involved, except to provide a set of private keys + UTXOs when the page loads.
+No third party involved, except to provide a set of private keys and UTXOs when the page loads.
 The rest happens automatically: if you deposit L-BTC, you get back L-USDt and vice versa.
 Kind of a large smart contract.

 ## FAQ